WILL THEY EXTRADITE ME BACK TO FLORIDA?

 Sometimes the NCIC will conveniently reflect “no extradition.”
 In other cases, it might reflect, “extradition only from southeastern states.”
 This fortuitous designation could enable the law enforcement officer to quickly release you.
 However, in many cases, an outstanding Florida warrant in the NCIC computer system will not reflect any extradition decision.
 In this more inconvenient circumstance, the police officer will need further direction from a senior Pinellas county prosecutor.
 If the prosecutor subsequently informs the law enforcement agency holding you that the state of Florida declines to pay the cost of extradition, then you must be released.

+I was taken into custody on an outstanding Pinellas warrant, but Florida did not extradite me.
 Does that mean that I won’t be arrested again, so long as I don’t return to the state of Florida?

 If Florida declines to extradite you, the arrest warrant will continue to remain in full force and affect.
 In some cases, the NCIC computer gets updated to reflect “no extradition.”
 If you are fortunate enough to have that clerical notation entered into the system, it could make your next encounter with law enforcement go much more smoothly since your detention will be brief.

 Unfortunately, many people are taken into custody multiple times, despite the fact that Florida has previously made the decision not to extradite.
 This is because the “no extradition” notation was never properly entered into the computer.
 Although they may eventually be released on each subsequent occasion, they will nevertheless be forced to endure the inconvenience and potential embarrassment each time a police officer discovers the active Florida warrant.
 In addition, just because Florida decided not to extradite you on one occasion, does not necessarily mean that Florida will never extradite you if you are subsequently re-apprehended.
 Changes in State Attorney personnel, prosecutorial policy, and the financial condition of Pinellas County could all play a factor at any given time.
-Many people make the mistake of believing that with the passage of time their warrant will just “go away”
+Many people make the mistake of believing that with the passage of time their warrant will just “go away.”

 If I am arrested on an outstanding Florida warrant, can I post a bond to be released from jail?